nwashilia/meriskill_sales/README.md

 This flow of data shows a high potential of a slight dip before a rebound in revenue.

 #### Does More Quantity Actually mean More Revenue?
-AAA batteries and AA batteries sold off the most but still generated the least Revenue, this reality would leave anyone perplexed.[sad face emoji]
+AAA batteries and AA batteries sold off the most but still generated the least Revenue, this reality would leave anyone perplexed. ☹️

 Digging a little deeper, we realise that this pattern was due to the fact that these high demand items are actually the lesser expensive which made their revenue generation rate very slow.
 The demand on these items is likely due to the fact that they have relatively shorter life spans but are too important to be abandoned completely.
 This would play a vital role when creating marketing campaigns to boost revenue.